asterisk/documentation/docs/Development/Roadmap/AstriDevCon-2017.md

 What about stability?
 The FreePBX community has a large thread with users indicating issues with PJSIP that they don’t experience with chan_sip, but no one is filing bugs or presenting actual issues - it appears to be primarily anecdotal.

 Is it already defacto deprecated since it’s in extended support and there is no community maintainer?
-And, are we being setup for something bad by not making it more clear.
+And, are we being set up for something bad by not making it more clear.

 What about configuration?
 The converter isn’t necessarily feature complete; but is written in Python (hint, non-C developers)  There’s built-in help in Asterisk’s CLI (config show help [res_pjsip_endpoint.so](http://res_pjsip_endpoint.so), for example).
 Is it worthwhile to make PJSIP read sip.conf?
 (There are problems here as a friend and a peer are different and if you move that to PJSIP under the hood you can end up with weird configuration or vulnerability issues)